Wildlife Management Area General Regulations

 Target practice is prohibited except on designated ranges.

 Unauthorized persons are prohibited from being in the area during big game hunts except when indicated.
 Unauthorized persons are prohibited from being in the wildlife management area during managed turkey hunts, except on the Cherokee, North Cumberland, and Tellico Lake wildlife management areas.
 Only persons having valid turkey hunt permits for the hunt date are authorized to be on the management area.
-Exception: A licensed turkey hunter, who has filled their bag limit or does not possess a valid permit for a quota hunt, may accompany another turkey hunter (except on Oak Ridge WMA) and assist him/her in calling, but may not have a gun or bow in his/her possession.
+Exception: A licensed turkey hunter, who has filled their bag limit or does not possess a valid permit for a quota hunt, may accompany another turkey hunter (except on Oak Ridge WMA) and assist them in calling, but may not have a gun or bow in their possession.

 Fanning or reaping wild turkeys: On WMA lands, the practice of fanning or reaping is prohibited.
 Fanning/reaping is defined as hunting or stalking wild turkeys while holding or using for hunter concealment any of the following items: a tail fan, a partial or full decoy with a tail fan, or a tail fan mounted to a firearm.
 Tail fans include those made of real or synthetic feathers or an image or likeness of a tail fan applied to any material.